arslan-aziz/koffie-backend-challenge/README.md

 `/export`

 This route exports the in-memory cache as a Parquet file which the client downloads.
+This route is rate-limited to prevent taxing the API service.

 #### Local Usage
 - `cd` to the top-level `app` directory.
 - Start the server with `uvicorn app.main:app`
 - Access the API locally from `localhost:8000/api/v1/`
 - Access the OpenAPI docs from `localhost:8000/docs`
+- Run tests by calling `pytest`